 Clinical Health Psychology

 Interns in the Clinical Health Psychology area practice in a consult liaison model.
 This means that rather than doing an in depth rotation for an entire quarter, interns are able to work with all populations and supervisors throughout the year.
-For example on a Tuesday, an intern might assess a pain patient in the morning and head over to the sleep disorders clinic in the afternoon.
-Or on a Thursday, an intern might evaluate a transplant patient in the morning and a GI Oncology patient in the afternoon, with a quick trip up for an inpatient neurotrauma consult in between.
+For example on a Tuesday morning, an intern might conduct inpatient consults for the Liver team in the hospital and assess a pain patient in the afternoon.
+Or on a Thursday, an intern might evaluate a heart transplant patient in the morning and an oncology patient in the afternoon.
 Interns partner with the faculty to create the schedule each day; this allows for more flexibility in creating your own training program and having the experiences you want throughout the year.

-Assessment of Solid Organ and Bone Marrow Transplantation
+Assessment of Solid Organ Transplantation – Lung, Heart/LVD, Kidney

 Supervisor: Glenn Ashkanazi, Ph.D.

-The Internship experience in Transplant provides interns with opportunities to conduct semi-structured interviews with adults with a wide variety of disorders that require transplantation of either bone marrow (in the case of blood-based cancers), or solid organs (heart, lung, liver, kidney-pancreas), for survival or improvement in the quality of life.
+The Internship experience in Transplant provides interns with opportunities to conduct semi-structured interviews with adults with a wide variety of disorders that require transplantation of solid organs (heart, lung, liver, kidney-pancreas) for survival or improvement in the quality of life.
 Assessment can be conducted on either inpatients or outpatients.
 Patients are routinely evaluated pre-transplant for a variety of psycho-social issues including the presence of psychopathology, adherence/compliance issues, substance abuse, coping skills, support system adequacy, Quality of Life, risk-benefit analysis, etc. The assessment of these patients also includes some Psychological testing using a variety of instruments including, but not limited to, the Million Behavioral Medicine Diagnostic, the SF-36, Beck Depression Inventory, etc.

 Assessment of Chronic Pain/GI/Chronic Illness